Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 After passing through the ticket gate, the staff will take a picture for you.
 You can purchase the photos you took when you get off the bus on the way back.

-Get on the gondola following the instructions from the staff.
-There is also a cute and red gondola with a heart on the window.
+Ride the designated gondola as instructed by the staff.
+There is also a gondola with a cute red exterior and a heart-shaped window.
 It is said that this gondola is based on the motif of the "Sacred Place for Lovers".
 The color of the gondola you get to ride depends on your luck.
 It takes about 10 minutes to get to Jizo Sancho Station.

 Jizo Sancho Station ⇒ Zao Jizoson and Juhyo viewing